jakehilton/netconnectionsmart/README.md

 netconnectionsmart
 ==================

 A replacement class for the standard NetConnection actionscript class.
-This easily enables multiple port attempts to resolve at the best functioning port.
+This easily enables multiple port attempts to resolve at the best functioning port and protocol.

 Used to connect quickly through firewalls by trying a NetConnection via a shotgun connection approach or an incremental connection approach.